-RSE is taught within CPSHE timetabled lessons at Key Stages Three and Four.
+RSE is taught within CPSHE timetabled lessons at Key Stages Three and Four, alongside Citizenship, PSHE, and Careers.

 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in Religious Education lessons.
 Pupils in Year 9 also receive a stand-alone sex education session delivered by Tameside MBC.